 In its section on frontiers for further investigation (para.
 4 bullet 3), the Lausanne Committee's Nairobi consultation on spiritual warfare urged Christians to develop a diagnostic approach for telling whether the other personalities are demonic or a DID personality.
 Some differences are already well-known.
 A demonic personality is willingly taken on from an outside source, whether directly or step by step (decision by decision).
 Unlike a multiple personality, a demonic personality isn't really part of the person at all but a different 'being' (or maybe 'un-being') which pulls strings or lays bait from within its host, slowly shaping the host into its evil image.
 The demon will push existing weaknesses to an extreme.
 Demons or Satan can never actually own or possess anyone.
 But they don't have to, because for whatever reasons the host is joining them in their game.
 (It's why I don't usually use the term 'possession' to describe it.)

-The first key here is that the Lord changed you from what you were, and is still changing you.
+The first key teaching here is that the Lord changed you from what you were, and is still changing you.
 As a baptized Christian believer, you have the Holy Spirit living inside you, teaching you how to live as a follower of Christ.
 The Spirit brings you Christ Himself, so you might have His righteousness.
 And the Spirit works through other followers of Christ, the people around you, building each other up strong and keeping each other going in the right direction.
-That's godly power.
+That's godly power, used to conduct the real spiritual warfare.
 Tell them about what God has done for you in these ways.

 Earthly power changes us, too.
 Think of the people around you who do not believe.
 What they do matters to you, affects you, shapes you.
+And God made it that way - God made you part of a community of others, only some of which believe in Christ.
 Their kindnesses and cruelties set the tone for much of what you do.
 What happens to your nation, and how it acts as a nation -- you're part of it, and you have to live with the fruit it bears.
 This is not right or wrong by itself -- it is just true.
 The world and local economies are earthly power -- it can bless with good things, like jobs, goods, and being able to go from place to place.
 Earthly power is a mixed bag in spiritual warfare and in life.
 God can use it.
 The Devil can use it.
 But most of all, people use it and are used by it.

 Demonic power changes us, too.
 Not that the Devil has any real power - Christ broke his power.
 The Devil has not much more than what we give him.
-When we give him something of ourselves, we sin.
+But that's the game he's best at winning.
+When we listen to his whispers, we sin.
 We decide we'll go for fame, power, wealth, or lust.
-We break our promises of marriage, friendship, business, faith, village, law, or school.
-We break other people by way of gossip and maneuver to take their social place, to bring them down.
+We break our promises of marriage, family, friendship, business, faith, neighborhood, law, or school.
+We break other people by way of gossip, and maneuver to take their social place, to bring them down.
 All of us act like that sometimes.
 How have you been that way?
 And what led you to do otherwise, and follow God rather than these temptations?
 Share something of that.
 The more we give ground to the temptation, the stronger the pull of Satan on our soul.

 Please remember to pray several times each day until you present, and trust that the Spirit will use you.
 Try to draw on your own experiences and of those you're talking to.
 And also read Paul's letter to the Romans.